hugonzb/AGORA-Student-Marketplace/agora-app/README.md

 This will run the back-end server of the project, in the form of the file server.js The server accepts requests on port 5000.

-To run the front-end of the project, open a seperate terminal, navigate to INFO/301/agora_student_marketplace/agora-app/front-end and run:
+To run the
-### `npm start`

-Open http://localhost:3000 to view the application in the browser.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits and save in the front-end folder.
+The page will reload if you make edits.<br />
-The page won't reload if you make edits and save in the back-end folder, but the backend server will restart, during this time data won't be served, so the pages will more than likely have no actual content on them, just the standard markup.

 You will also see any lint errors in the console.

 ### `npm run build`